Skip to main content

 Image

-1. Next, click Configure Syncing to setup 2-way syncing, which will give you the ability for changes in Reach to take effect in Google, and changes in Google to take effect in Reach (2-way communication)
+3. Next, click Configure 2-way syncing to setup 2-way syncing, which will give you the ability for changes in Reach to take effect in Google, and changes in Google to take effect in Reach (2-way communication)

 Changing the Google Calendar will initiate a sync.
 Give it a moment and then in Google Calendar (or your preferred calendar app) check that your Reach calendar is appearing (see below).